 3. Northern Goshawk

 Northern goshawks are found in the most remote, higher-elevation forests in Pennsylvania.
 They are very secretive birds, so they can be hard to find within the state.
-They are gray with a long tail and broad wings.
+They are gray with long tails and broad wings.

 Northern goshawks are generally bigger and more aggressive than other hawks, like sharp-shinned hawks.
 Their diet consists of snowshoe hares, rabbits, squirrels, crows, and other small mammals.
 They fly low through woods in search of prey or may opt to perch quietly in trees while listening and watching for prey.